CookieCat45/Risk-Fortress-2/docs/map configs.md

 - `speed`: The bot's movement speed in hammer units per second.

 - `group`: The bot's spawning group.
-This can be changed by the map on the fly, and if the map does so, only bots from this group will spawn.
+The spawning group can be changed by the map on the fly, and if the map does so, only bots from that group will spawn.
 Defaults to none.

 - `model`: Custom model to use if set, e.g. `models/player/heavy.mdl`.
 Defaults to the robot model for the class if unspecified